-- Ensure water quality in water supply catchments is protected from possible contamination by urban, industrial and agricultural land uses. - Provide for sewerage at the time of development, or ensure lots are capable of adequately treating and retaining all domestic wastewater within the boundaries of each lot. - Plan urban stormwater drainage systems to take into account the catchment and drainage context. - Include measures to reduce peak flows and assist screening, filtering and treatment of stormwater, to enhance flood protection and minimise impacts on water quality in receiving waters. - Encourage the re-use of wastewater including urban run-off, treated sewage effluent and run-off from farmland where appropriate.
+- Ensure water quality in water supply catchments is protected from possible contamination by urban, industrial and agricultural land uses. - Provide for suitable sewerage at the time of development., or ensure lotsproposals are capable of adequately treating and retaining all domestic wastewater within the boundaries of each lotallocation. - Plan urban stormwater drainage systems to take into account the catchment and drainage context. - Include measures to reduce peak flows and assist screening, filtering and treatment of stormwater, to enhance flood protection and minimise impacts on water quality in receiving waters.

+• Encourage the re-use of wastewater including urban run-off, treated sewage effluent and run-off from farmland where appropriate.
+(M11)

-7.14 Drainage
+7.14.1 Drainage

-- 7.14.1 Drainage and the management of water flows is an important constraint on development throughout the plan area.
-Undulating landscapes and historical uses of land, together with climatic conditions contribute towards what can be a significant effect on some properties. - 7.14.2 These effects must be managed appropriately, and with the intention of minimisation of effect on neighbours, the natural environment and public assets being paramount at all times.
+Drainage and the management of water flows is an important constraint on development throughout the plan area.
+Undulating landscapes and historical uses of land, together with climatic conditions contribute towards what can be a significant effect on some properties.

+These effects must be managed appropriately, and with the intention of minimisation of effect on neighbours, the natural environment and public assets being paramount at all times.